JonathLima/ScanOpenPort/README.md

 Feel free to contribute to this project.
 You can open issues or submit pull requests with improvements or fixes.

 License
 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the [LICENSE](https://opensource.org/license/mit) for details.